tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

     PS C:\> pip install virtualenvwrapper-powershell

 Now you need to import the wrapper module in PowerShell, so type `Import-Module virtualenvwrapper`.
-You will probably get an error saying something like this:
+You will probably get one of two errors -- or both.
+The first will be something like this:

     :::text
+    PS C:\> Import-Module virtualenvwrapper
+    Get-Content : Cannot find path 'Function:\TabExpansion' because it does not exist.

+Unfortunately that's a bug in the current released version (12.7.8) of virtualenvwrapper-powershell.
+It doesn't actually cause any problems in practice as far as I know.
+It seems to have been fixed in the project but the fix hasn't made it into a released version yet.
+I don't know why; I'm not involved with the project.

+The other error you might see will say something like this:

+    :::text
     Virtualenvwrapper: Virtual environments directory
-    'C:\Users\tylerbu/.virtualenvs' does not exist.
+    'C:\Users\tyler/.virtualenvs' does not exist.
 Create it or set $env:WORKON_HOME to an existing directory.

 Well, at least you know you're on the right track!
 Do exactly what the message says: create the missing directory.